 The French government through the ministry of Ecology and Energy is planning to install solar panels on the existing 621 miles of roadway.
 This is approximately 1,000 kilometers of road pavement.
-This is an energy generating project which is expected to take about five (5) years after its commencement.
+This is an energy-generating project which is expected to take about five (5) years after its commencement.
 The project was under research for 5 years (from 2009 to 2014) and after all the testing and adjustments the first prototype was rolled out and tested in the year 2015.

 However innovative the project may seem to be, it is not actually the first one to be put in place or even researched.
-In fact, the Netherlands government has done a similar project in 2014 but for them, they set up the solar panels in bike pavements which differ from the projection in France which will install the panels on roadways used by all kinds of vehicles.
+In fact, the Netherlands government has done a similar project in 2014 but for them, they set up solar panels on bike pavements which differ from the projection in France which will install the panels on roadways used by all kinds of vehicles.
 The 70-meter project in the Netherlands worked well and it, in fact, exceeded their expectations in terms of total energy generated (3,000 kW/h of electricity).
 Japan is also working on a similar prototype but they are planning on installing their panels on mass water bodies.

 After completion, 1 km of the solar roadways are expected to produce enough electricity to power a small town of up to 5,000 of inhabitants.
 This mathematically implies that 20 m² of the pavement installed with solar panels will produce sufficient electricity for a single household.
 “The long-term effect of the project if successful would be to furnish about 5 million people with electricity or about 8 percent of the French population,” said France’s minister of Ecology and Energy Ségolène Royal.